jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Only equate near-synonyms if warranted
 -

 Choosing preferred term

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.

-- Spelling, full vs. abbreviated forms: lexical variants
+- Spelling, full vs. abbreviated forms: lexical variants (ANSI/NISO, p.
+45)
 - Synonyms
     - Popular vs. scientific: